The Harris Hill thrills annually each year as jumpers from the US and abroad compete in the annual Harris Hill Ski Jumping competition in Brattleboro.

 We LOVE dogs.
 Most of us have at least one.
 But we keep them home.
 At events of this size, with lots of people and noise, it’s the safest place for our four-legged friends.
 We don’t like to see them in cars either.
 We won’t necessarily turn you away if you have a leashed dog, but we ask you to strongly consider leaving your dog(s) at home.

-At this time, we have filled all our existing vendor space for the 2013 event.
+At this time, we have filled all our existing food vendor spaces for the 2015 event.
+There is still availability for sponsor vendors.
 Thank you for your interest.

 The Harris Hill Ski Jump is a great opportunity to see an Olympic-sized ski jumping competition “close to home.”
 And just like at the actual Winter Olympics dress warm, wear boots and be prepared to be amazed.
 We recommend dressing in layers, warm boots, hat, gloves as Vermont offers up unpredictable winter weather.